Build a Winning Year: Align Your Executive Team for Strategy and Budget Success.

-Executive team dynamics will significantly affect the development and execution of next year’s strategy and budget.
-Here’s why aligning the team and addressing challenging team dynamics before or with the strategy build is imperative.
+Executive team dynamics significantly affect the development and execution of strategy and budget.
+Here’s why aligning the team and addressing challenging team dynamics now is imperative.

 A healthy executive team rationally analyzes last year’s performance and devises a clear strategy that sets the business up for success.
-However, when misalignment or team dynamics cloud the picture, the strategy and budget are incomplete or don’t support each other, and team members don’t fully commit to the plans, objectives, and actions necessary for success and start the year lagging.
+However, when team misalignment or challenging dynamics it spends an inordinate amount of time and emotional energy on disagreements and avoiding the elephants in the room.
+All of this clouds the picture: the strategy and budget are incomplete or don’t support each other, and team members don’t fully commit to the plans, objectives, and actions necessary for success and start the year lagging.

 Sometimes, these issues stem from legitimate disagreements about the best path forward.
-Other times, executives lack the skills and ability to align, a situation made worse by poor communication, personality conflicts, or unhealthy competition over resources.
-This can happen on any team.
-Family-run companies have an extra layer of family dynamics that further complicate decision-making and alignment.
+Other times, executives lack the safety or communication skills to bring the critical issues to the table, and bring them to resolution so the team can align.
+The situation can made worse by heightened emotions, personality conflicts, or unhealthy competition over resources.
+Any team is susceptible.
+Additionally, governance structures like an involved board or a family can create an extra layer of dynamics that further complicate decision-making and alignment.

 That’s why now is the time to address team dysfunction before the company devises an innovative strategy and budget to match.